-I am a solicitor in Irwin Mitchell's Public Law & Human Rights department, based in Leeds, specialising in health and welfare law.
+I am an associate solicitor in Irwin Mitchell's Public Law & Human Rights department, based in Leeds, specialising in health and welfare law.
 I represent individuals or family members in Court of Protection proceedings relating to care, residence, contact and so on.
 I also advise and assist those who seek help with decisions made by local authorities and clinical commissioning groups in relation to the provision of care.
 I have extensive experience of bringing judicial reviews on behalf of claimants.

 Before this role I was a prison lawyer for 12 years.
 I also have experience of inquests, particularly those involving deaths in prison.

 It is a cliché, but I went into a career in the law because I wanted to help people.

 "Excellent service.
 Efficient, prompt and timely service.
 Very supportive of client.
 Understanding and supportive to Litigation Friend.
 Felt listened to and my views and the views of my client taken on board and used appropriately." - 5* Trustpilot review